ZoheirHADID/EnergySystemModels-en/docs/source/008-meteo/degree_days.rst

 Usage
 -----------

-Les DJU are automatically calculated par le module MeteoCiel_histoScraping.
+HDDs are automatically calculated by the module MeteoCiel_histoScraping.